It’s disturbing to the core.

 The schools are using curriculums including but not limited to Inner Explorer, Mind Up, and Dialectic Behavior Therapy.
-An audio is played telling young students: “We’re all connected through nature.
+One such audio recording tells young students that “We’re all connected through nature.
 And we’re all connected through the universe.”
-It tells them how to clear their minds, watch their memories and emotions float away on clouds, and connect with the universe.
+The audio continues by instructing children to watch their memories and emotions float away, and connect with the universe.

 Indoctrinating young kids in public schools with Buddhist meditation is outright unconstitutional.

 We're launching a multifaceted legal campaign including representing parents of these students, sending demand letters, state FOIA requests, and if necessary, litigation.
 Take action with us.

 As we aggressively battle against (taxpayer-funded) indoctrination in schools, we urgently need your support.
 Defend students’ religious liberty with your gift.

 Your voice will have a tremendous impact.
 Please consider supporting our work with a tax-deductible donation using the form to the right.
 Thank you.

 Last week, the American Center for Law and Justice (ACLJ) filed an amicus brief with the Court of Appeals for the First Circuit in Carson v.
 Makin , a case challenging the State of Maine’s discrimination against Christian schools.
 In Maine, there are not enough public secondary schools, especially...